mirayunos/Predicting-The-Value-of-CO2-Emission/README.md

 Simple Linear Regression algorithm is used to predict the value of CO2 emission from cars.

-*Simple Linear Regression algorithm is a supervised machine learning algorithm to model linear relationship between to variables.*
+*Simple Linear Regression algorithm is a supervised machine learning algorithm to model linear relationship between two variables.*

 ## Data Requirements